KC74/pm-practical/README.md

 ## App Configuration

-Inside of src -> config -> config.js
+Inside of <b>src -> config -> config.js</b>

-Please update the host url to where the 'index.php' is on the external server. i.e host: 'localhost:8888/prizm-media',
+Please update the host url to where the 'index.php' is on the external server.</br>
+i.e host: 'localhost:8888/prizm-media',

 ## Run

-to run the app simply use
+To run the app simply use

 ### npm start